 18. Zero-day vulnerabilities

 No software application, firmware, or operating system is perfect, and hackers spend considerable time and energy looking for vulnerabilities to exploit.
-Developers are quick to release patches for software application, firmware, and operating systems once threats are identified, but by the time that happens, deletion or theft of critical data may have already occurred.
+Developers are quick to release patches for software applications, firmware, and operating systems once threats are identified, but critical data deletion or theft may have already occurred by that time.

 19. SaaS Vendor Bankruptcy